MalakAmgad/solarPipline/README.md

 - **Kubernetes CLI (kubectl)** → For direct interaction with the cluster.
 - **AWS CLI** → For managing AWS resources.
 - **Docker Hub / Amazon ECR** → For storing container images.
+- **draw.io / Excalidraw** → For visual diagrams included in documentation.

 ---